-Pole mounts are customized for each project and property, and could add between $.95 and $1.25 per watt to a projects total cost.
-Even though they are more expensive, and increased production and ability to utilize unique land features make them a great solution for some customers.
+Pole mounts are customized for each project and property and could add between $.95 and $1.25 per watt to a projects total cost.
+Even though they are more expensive, an increased production and ability to utilize unique land features make them a great solution for some customers.

 Dual Axis Trackers

 Apex Solar is an Authorized All-Earth Dual Axis Tracker installer.

 AllEarth Solar Trackers can produce 45% more energy than a roof mounted system, and up to 30% more production than a fixed ground mounted system.
 By tracking the sun and using a motor to turn throughout the day, they produce more electricity because they allow every hour of daylight to hit the panels perfectly square.
 This ensures that every minute the sun is up, the panels are absorbing sunlight as if it were high noon outside.

-Dual Axis Trackers are our most expensive mounting option, and while they add a significant cost to the “per watt price” because they can produce 40% more electricity, you can reduce your system size considerably which still allows for a payback under 10 years.
-A Dual Axis Tracker is a great option for customers with the right space, who are looking to get the most production out of the smallest footprint.
+Dual Axis Trackers are our most expensive mounting option and while they add a significant cost to the “per watt price”, they can produce 40% more electricity, and you can reduce your system size considerably which still allows for a payback under 10 years.
+A Dual Axis Tracker is a great option for customers with the right space and who are looking to get the most production out of the smallest footprint.